 We have congregations throughout Scotland and in other parts of the United Kingdom.
 In addition, we have an international presence in Eastern Europe, North America, Australasia and the Far East, as well as an extensive mission in Zimbabwe (with many congregations and also a hospital, a secondary school and an orphanage).
 A warm welcome is extended to all to attend our services.
 For more about worship, see How We Worship.

 Our claim to be Reformed in Doctrine, Worship and Practice is grounded in holding Scripture as our only supreme standard, and the entire Westminster Confession of Faith as our subordinate standard.
 What We Believe gives a summary of the Biblical Christianity to which we adhere.
-For what makes the Free Presbtyerian Church different and distinctive, see What We Contend For.
+For what makes the Free Presbyterian Church different and distinctive, see What We Contend For.
 For our Presbyterian system of church government, see How We Are Organised.
 The Catechism of the History and Principles of the Free Presbyterian Church of Scotland explains various aspects of our witness.
+The Statement of Differences summarises our distinctives compared with other Presbyterian Churches present in Scotland.

 Our main focus is on the three great marks of the visible church of Christ in the world: